Designations Congruent with Things: Chapter 23

 “You confuse him,” Mako says, “because his own brother is dead.”

-Mako counters emotional manipulation with emotional evisceration and, yes, he deserved that a little more than a little bit, because he is kind of a dick sometimes, but still.
+Mako counters emotional manipulation with emotional evisceration and, yes, he deserved that a little more than a little bit, because he’s kind of a dick sometimes, but still.

-“Well don’t call him boring then,” Mako replies, “because he is not.
-He can’t help what he looks like.
+“Don’t call him boring then,” Mako replies, “because he isn’t.
+He can’t help what he looks like.”

 You did not drift with Hermann, his entire team, kids included, snarls at him in an outraged choir.

-“Er, like, I sort of get it, kind of, in an alien way, and I have a great, extrapolative imagination and so I get it thatway as well.
+“Er, like, I sort of get it, kind of, in an alien way, and I have a great, extrapolative imagination and so I get it that way as well.
 The theoretically extrapolative way.
 Very theoretical.
 Highly extrapolative.
 To be clear, not empirically.
-Because I would not know about human drifting.
-You are being sympathy’d rather than empathy’d right now.
-Your brain must be confusing; tell me more about that Maks, how is your brain these days.
+Because I wouldn’t know about human drifting.
+You’re being sympathy’d rather than empathy’d right now.
+Your brain must be confusing; tell me more about that, Maks.
+How is your brain these days?
 Confusing?”

 You never used to be this genuinely stupid, his brain informs him.

 Well it’s just that it’s Mako, Newt says, defending himself.
-And being team leader is harder than it looks from your point of view, okay.
-It’s so easy to criticize when you’re not the guy getting confused about fainting versus not fainting, panicking versus not panicking, what to say when, and who is who and who wants what and whether those wants are team wants, or player wants, okay?
+And being team leader is harder than it looks from your point of view, okay?
+It’s easy to criticize when you’re not the guy getting confused about fainting versus not fainting, panicking versus not panicking, what to say when, and who is who and who wants what and whether those wants are team wants or player wants, okay?

-Well maybe end this call before you say something you shouldn’t be saying because clearly your ability to conceal what you’re supposed to be concealing is at a minimum right now, his brain points out.
+Maybe end this call before you say something you shouldn’t.
+Clearly your ability to conceal what you’re supposed to be concealing is at a minimum right now, his brain points out.

-“Mako, hey, got to go, I sort of turned the kitchen table that I share with Hermann into a sterile field so that I could implant myself with an RFID chip and I probably should clean that up before the guy gets home, because it looks a little weird,” he says, only half lying.
+“Mako, hey, gotta go, I sort of turned the kitchen table that I share with Hermann into a sterile field so I could implant myself with an RFID chip and I probably should clean that up before the guy gets home, because it looks a little weird,” he says, only half lying.

 “Don’t go,” Mako says, high and fast and unconsidered.